dart-lang/language/working/augmentation-libraries/feature-specification.md

 augmenting class or mixin declaration).
 This is also true if `augmented()` occurs inside a local function declaration inside the body of that function or method declaration.
-We could say that `augmented` is a contextual keyword because it is unable to refer to a declaration in scope when it occurs inside an augmenting declaration, it always has the special meaning which is associated with augmentations.*
+We could say that `augmented` is a contextual reserved word because it is unable to refer to a declaration in scope when it occurs inside an augmenting declaration, it always has the special meaning which is associated with augmentations.*

-A compile-time error occurs if a declaration with the basename `augmented` occurs in a location where the outermost enclosing declaration is augmenting. *This error is applicable to all such declarations, e.g., local functions, local variables, parameters, and type parameters.*
+A compile-time error occurs if a declaration with the basename `augmented` occurs in a location where any enclosing declaration is augmenting. *This error is applicable to all such declarations, e.g., local functions, local variables, parameters, and type parameters.*

-A compile-time error occurs if the identifier `augmented` occurs in a non-augmenting declaration, of a kind that can be augmenting, inside an augmenting declaration.
+Consider a non-augmenting member declaration _Dm_ that occurs inside an augmenting type declaration _Dt_.
+A compile-time error occurs if the identifier `augmented` occurs in _Dm_.

 *For example, inside `augment class C` we could have a declaration like `void f() {...augmented()...}`.
-This is an error because the outer `augment` forces the meaning of `augmented` to be about augmentation in the entire scope, but the method declaration is an introduction, not an augmentation.*
+This is an error because the outer `augment` forces the meaning of `augmented` to be about augmentation in the entire scope, but the method declaration is introductory and hence there is no earlier declaration to augment.*

 ### Augmenting class-like declarations

-A class, enum, extension, extension type, or mixin declaration can be marked with an `augment` modifier:
+A class, enum, extension, extension type, mixin, or mixin class declaration can be marked with an `augment` modifier:

 ```dart
 augment class SomeClass {